monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 We also Used a register array to model the memory storage.

 So these are basic steps of designing of SRAM Array.

+ROM is a type of non-volatile memory used to store fixed data that does not change after programming.
+Designing ROM in Verilog involves specifying the memory content during design time.
+Here's an overview of the process:

+1. Specification:
+We have defined the ROM as 1KB Dual core Read Only Memory.
+We had predefined data sequence to store into ROM initially.